freeCodeCamp/freeCodeCamp/client/src/pages/learn/full-stack-developer/workshop-blog-page/index.md

 ## Introduction to the Build a Cat Blog Page

-This is the second workshop for the new frontend certification.
+This is the second workshop for the new full stack developer certification.